 Rhyse Martin joined Leeds Rhinos in June 2019 from NRL side Canterbury-Bankstown Bulldogs on a two and half year contract.

 The second rower burst onto the NRL scene last season with the Bulldogs when he kicked 36 goals from 38 attempts in his debut season for a 94.7% success rate.
-He played 14 matches last season, scoring 4 tries as well and has added a further 11 appearances this season, kicking another 13 goals.
+He played 14 matches in 2019, scoring 4 tries as well and has added a further 11 appearances this season, kicking another 13 goals.

 Born in Cairns, Queensland, he is of Papua New Guinean descent through his father, who is from Hula in the Central Province, and has ten caps for the Kumuls including the 2019 test against Samoa.
 Martin was raised in the Whitsundays, playing his junior rugby league for the Proserpine Brahmans.
 As a teenager, Martin moved to Townsville, where he attended Kirwan State High School and played for Townsville Brothers.
 After graduating in 2010, Martin moved to Sydney to join the Sydney Roosters.